 However, adding humor can simply make recipients more interested, and therefore more likely to open your email.
-Here’s a few funny subject line from popular brands so you can see real-world examples that have worked:
+Here are a few funny subject lines from popular brands so you can see real-world examples that have worked:

 - Licking your phone never tasted so good (OpenTable)

 - Witches be crazy, and so is this box! 🎃 (Beauty Box)

 - This email is littered with options (Petco)

 - Sure, you *could* send a fruit basket (Blue Apron)